apache/skywalking/docs/en/setup/backend/backend-java-app-profiling.md

 ### Wait the agent to collect data and upload

-At this point, async-profiler will trace the following kinds of events:
+At this point, Async Profiler will trace the events you selected when you created the task:

-1. CPU cycles
+1. CPU,WALL,ITIMER,CTIMER: CPU cycles
-2. Hardware and Software performance counters like cache misses, branch misses, page faults, context switches etc.
-3. Allocations in Java Heap
+2. ALLOC: Allocations in Java Heap
-4. Contented lock attempts, including both Java object monitors and ReentrantLocks
+3. LOCK: Contented lock attempts, including both Java object monitors and ReentrantLocks

-Finally, java agent will upload the jfr file produced by async-profiler to the oap server for online performance analysis.
+Finally, the agent will upload the jfr file produced by Async Profiler to the oap server for online performance analysis.

 ### Query the profiling task progresses

-Wait for async-profiler to complete data collection and upload successfully，We can query the execution log of the async-profiler task and the successful and failed instances,which includes the following information:
+Wait for Async Profiler to complete data collection and upload successfully.
+We can query the execution logs of the Async Profiler task and the task status, which includes the following information:

 1. **successInstanceIds**: SuccessInstanceIds gives instances that have executed the task successfully.
 2. **errorInstanceIds**: ErrorInstanceIds gives instances that failed to execute the task.